 Free Eviction Legal Services

-HOST provides funding for free legal services for low to moderate income individuals facing an eviction.
+HOST provides funding for free legal services for low to moderate income households (at or below 80% of the area median income) facing an eviction.
 Information on free legal services can be obtained from:

 Foreclosure Information & Videos

 The Colorado Department of Local Affairs, through its Division of Housing-Office of Housing Recovery has launched the Colorado Emergency Mortgage Assistance Program (EMAP).
 EMAP will provide financial assistance on behalf of income-eligible households experiencing a financial hardship associated with the COVID-19 health crisis, by disbursing funds directly to the homeownership loan lender/servicer, land contract holder, manufactured/mobile home lender, and/or other housing provider as appropriate.

 The EMAP application portal is now open (Please note you are leaving the Denvergov website).
 For additional questions please email: dola_haf_client_support @state.co.us.

 The Consumer Financial Protection Bureau (CFPB) has information and videos regarding help for homeowners.
 If you've had trouble making mortgage payments because of a COVID-19 related hardship, CFPB has information on entering, extending, and exiting forbearance programs.
 For more information, visit CFPB’s Help for Homeowners page.

 The Office of the Denver Clerk and Recorder, the Office of Financial Empowerment & Protection, the Denver Housing Authority and other community partners will host a series of virtual townhalls for Denver homeowners.
 For more information, visit the Clerk and Recorder pages here.